-Finnish National Board on Research Integrity (TENK) has created a network of Research Integrity Advisers.
-Since the start of 2017, TENK has trained more than 100 advisers in more than 60 research organisations to provide low threshold, personal advice on research integrity.
-The system was founded on a need to reinforce awareness among the internationalising researcher base of the responsible conduct of research in Finland.
+The Finnish National Board on Research Integrity TENK has created a network of Research Integrity Advisers.
+Since the start of 2017, TENK has trained more than 100 advisers in more than 60 research organisations to provide low-threshold personal advice on research integrity.
+The system was founded on a need to reinforce awareness of responsible conduct of research among the increasingly international research community in Finland.

 The advisers are familiar with the responsible conduct of research (RCR) investigation process monitored by TENK and may, for example, provide assistance in drafting an RCR notification.
-However, they are not a lawyer and will remain a neutral source of advice and, where necessary, may provide advice to both parties in a dispute.
-The advisers do not participate in the RCR process themselves, nor do they give their views on whether misconduct has occurred.
+However, they are not lawyers.
+They are a neutral source of advice, and they can, where necessary, provide advice to both parties in a dispute.
+The advisers do not participate in the RCR process and they do not give their view on whether misconduct has occurred.
 That decision is made by the top management of the organisation according to the RCR process.

 Research Integrity Advisers perform these duties alongside their own work and attend annual training offered by TENK.
-There are advisers in the majority of Finnish research organisations and their contact details can usually be found on the organisation’s intranet.
+Advisers operate in the majority of Finnish research organisations and their contact details can usually be found on the organisation’s intranet.
 A list of organisations involved in the adviser system can be found TENK’s website (in Finnish).

 More information: Senior Adviser Iina Kohonen, see Contact information.